MrFunEGUY/Vassals-Expanded-and-Reworked-FunEFork/SteamDesc.md

 - All of the subject interaction features of the mod are handled through a new edict: Manage Subject States.

+- You can create Planet-State vassals from individual planets via a planetary decision.

 - Changing your subject's name: To do this, I made it so your subject name will change to the name of your Capital system.
 You can easily rename your capital system, and so, you can easily rename your subjects.

 - You can give subjects all of the technology that you have researched.